gjlondon/definitive_guide_to_django_deployment/README.md

 series of steps (the way Fabric does).
 A recipe is supposed to describe all the resources that are available on a server (rather than just invoking installation commands.)
 If a resource is missing when a recipe is run, Chef will try to figure out how to install that resource.
+If a configuration file has the wrong information, Chef will fix(/brutally overwrite) it.
+Recipes are
-Recipes are (supposed to be) *idempotent*, meaning that if you run a recipe and then run it again then the second run will have no effects.
+(supposed to be) *idempotent*, meaning that if you run a recipe and then run it again then the second run will have no effects.